 Simulated Variables

-Response and regressor variables were simulated using the coupled PROSPECT5 and 4SAIL2 RTM (with LAI propagated from the sampled parameter Law).
-The marginal distributions of structure and biochemistry variables were similar between ENF and DBF while the marginal distributions of albedo and D were similar between DBF and SL2P (Figure 6).
+Response and regressor variables were simulated using the coupled PROSPECTD and 4SAIL2.
+The marginal distributions of structure and biochemistry variables were similar between ENF and DBF while the marginal distributions of albedo and D were similar between DBF and SL2P (Figure 9).
 ENF differed from the broadleaf canopies in terms of albedo and D due to shoot clumping.
 Bivariate distributions of LAI, fAPAR and fCOVER showed less dispersion for SL2P compared to ENF and DBF due to the lack of clumping.
 Even so, fAPAR and fCOVER were almost linearly related as expected considering both are essentially canopy gap fraction measures.